1,000+ Opportunities

 If you have questions, please contact: Director of Operations, Accountability, and Strategy Grant Information Guide (PDF) Application for Participation (PDF) Application for Participation (Word) A list of frequently asked questions (FAQ) and answers will be posted to the MSDE website following customer service support sessions.

-Based on current listing details, eligibility includes: Local Education Agencies and community colleges in Maryland.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local Education Agencies and community colleges in Maryland.
+Confirm the full requirements in the official notice before applying.